ctm/mb2-doc/src/series/2023/wsop-style.md

 ## The Tournaments

 The
-individual tournaments will be available for registration in the [lobby](https://ctm.github.io/docs/players_manual/lobby.html) for several days (typically at least a week) before the start of each tournament.
+individual tournaments were available for registration in the [lobby](https://ctm.github.io/docs/players_manual/lobby.html) for several days (typically at least a week) before the start of each tournament.

-Tournament winners will typically be updated within a day of the completion of each tournament, although there are likely to be delays around [June 24th](https://www.wser.org/).
+Tournament winners were typically be updated within a day of the completion of each tournament, although there were delays around [June 24th](https://www.wser.org/).

 |Date|Event (and link to Event Structure Sheet)|Winner|